zaiisao/Documentation/en/Interactive Broadcast/start_live_web.md

   - For testing, we recommend using a Temp Token generated in Console.
 See [Get a Temp Token](https://docs.agora.io/en/Agora%20Platform/token?platform=All%20Platforms#get-a-temporary-token).
   - For production, we recommend using a Token generated at your server.
 For how to generate a token, see [Token Security](https://docs.agora.io/en/Video/token_server).
 - `channel`: Channel name.
 A string within 64 bytes.
 - `uid`: The user ID should be unique in a channel.
-If you set the user ID as `null`, the Agora server assigns a user ID and returns it in the `onSuccess` callback.
+If you set the user ID as `null` or `0`, the Agora server assigns a user ID and returns it in the `onSuccess` callback.

 For more details on the parameter settings, see [`Client.join`](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/web/interfaces/agorartc.client.html#join).